kubapeter/portfolio/Coursera Courses/Standalone Courses/Agile with Atlassian Jira/README.md

 - [Week 4](./Week%204): Configure Jira II

 ## Remarks
 - The core of the course are the 20 hands-on labs.
-At the beginning of the course the student registers a free Atlassian account, then learn of the functions in the labs using the free version of Jira on the website.
+At the beginning of the course the student registers a free Atlassian account.
+All of functionalities in the labs are learnt using the free version of Jira on the website.
 - The course is quite practice oriented, although teaches some basic concepts of agile project management.